Muang Sing: Culture

 Most of the houses in the district are built in the traditional style with wooden beams, raised off of the ground on stilts and covered with thatched/bamboo roofs.
 The locals, especially the Tam Dao and Tai Lue people, are adept at silk and cotton weaving.
 The Tam Dao weave sins (traditional Lao skirts), scarves and works of art.
 The Tai Lue cotton weavers in villages such as Nong Boua and Xieng Yun make dyes consisting of a blend of leaves, flowers, insects and wood and weave traditional cotton textiles.
 The women of the Akha ethnic group are also skilled at making heavy indigo-dyed cotton fabric, generally used to make bags, clothes and other souvenirs to sell to tourists.
 The Yao people are noted in particular for their needlework and embroidery and are skilled in making trousers, tunics and turbans.
-Between November to January, they produce a durable bamboo paper which is dried and later used as paper, primarily for religious purposes.
+Between November and January, they produce a durable bamboo paper which is dried and later used as paper, primarily for religious purposes.
 The Hmong also manufacture embroidered clothing, bags and blankets for special ceremonies and festivals.
 The locals manufacture banners with bright colors such as orange, pink, blue, green, red and purple and often feature animals, humans and with Buddhist themes.
 The banners are typically 2 or 3 metres in length and 1 ft in diameter and are often adorned with beads, sequins, tassels, metal foil and paper.

 A notable local dish is Khao soi (English: "rice cut"), a Lao noodle soup, made by slicing a rice pancake into strips with scissors.
 Khao soi noodles are particularly popular among the Tai Lue and Tai Neua villagers, especially in the village of Ban Siliheung.
 The alcoholic drink Lao Lao is a staple of the locals, a rice beer made from fermenting and distilling rice in large steel drums.
 Ban Koum, four kilometres southeast of the main town on the road to Luang Namtha is noted for its whisky production.

 Since the 1980s, there has been a marked revival of Buddhism in Muang Sing and as of 2000, there was reported to be 21 temples in the district, most of them relatively new.
 In January 1996 Khuba Bunchum (1965-), a Buddhist teacher from Bangsa, built two stupas in the area.